Paititi: Recent findings

 On 29 December 2007, members of a local community near Kimbiri, Peru, found large stone structures resembling high walls, covering an area of 40,000 square meters; they named it the Manco Pata fortress.
 Researchers from the Peruvian government's Cusco-based National Institute of Culture (INC), however, disputed suggestions by the local mayor that it could be part of the lost city of Paititi.
 Their report identified the stone structures as naturally formed sandstone.
 In 2008, the municipality of Kimbiri decided to promote it as a tourist destination.

 Recent historical work by the explorer Andrew Nicol examined primary historical texts and concluded that a jungle city or remote Inca outpost, such as the city described by the Paititi legend, could theoretically exist within the Peruvian Amazon Basin.
 Nicol references the existence of the sites of Vilcabamba, Peru and Mameria as the chief sources of evidence supporting this theory.
 Parts of this region discussed in Nicols' research are referred to as Antisuyu, one of the four regions into which the Inca empire was divided.

-In 2016, French researcher Vincent Pélissier published an online article and subsequent video on YouTube claiming to have found the lost city of Paititi.
-Pélissier claims to have made the discovery in July 2015.
-The article presents a first-hand account of Pélissier's research and details the evidence that he uses to make his case.
-His article expounds upon prior research, including that of Thierry Jamin.
-One of Pélissier's significant pieces of evidence is an interpretation of petroglyphs at Pusharo as a map to Paititi.
-These petroglyphs are located on the south shore of the Palatoa River.
-However, the petroglyphs have not been confirmed to be of Inca origin.
-In his article, Pélissier makes extensive use of Google Earth screenshots that include coordinates and a hand-created overlay that highlights rivers, mountain ranges, and supposed Inca roads.
-Pélissier asserts throughout the article that he believes he has found the lost city of Paititi.
-He also includes details of experiences that he claims to have had (i.e. being hacked, burgled, etc.) as a result of his research.